endojs/endo/packages/ses/docs/secure-coding-guide.md

 SES (Secure EcmaScript) is a JavaScript-based programming environment that makes it easier to write *defensively consistent* programs.
-We define **defensive consistency** as a program (or function, or service.. something written in code) that provides correct service to its correctly-behaving customers, despite also being subjected to incorrectly-behaving customers.
+We define **defensive consistency** as a program (or function, or service.. something written in code) that will not provide incorrect service to its correctly-behaving customers, despite also being subjected to incorrectly-behaving customers.
 The defensively consistent program is allowed to rely upon some "trusted computing base" ("TCB", like libraries and other services), which means it is